 Traveling solo to Puerto Rico?
-Here’s everything you’ll need to know, including information on sightseeing safely, where to stay, how to get around, where to eat solo, and tips for female solo travelers.
+We asked some locals for their tips!
+Here’s everything you’ll need to know, including information on sightseeing safely, where to stay, how to get around, where to eat solo, and info for female solo travelers.

-When selecting from the best places to stay in Puerto Rico, there are two important questions to consider.
+When selecting from the best places to stay in Puerto Rico, locals tell us there are two important questions to consider.

-• Puerto Rico’s bigger cities like San Juan or Ponce have diverse lodging options, from pricier resorts to super-affordable Airbnbs.
-All of these are great for solo travelers, since they’re so centrally located.
+• Locals say that Puerto Rico’s bigger cities like San Juan or Ponce have diverse lodging options, from pricier resorts to affordable Airbnbs.
+All of these are great for solo travelers since they’re so centrally located.

-• Additionally, Old San Juan itself is quite small—meaning that wherever you stay, you’ll be close to lots of Puerto Rico’s most popular things to do (and people to do them with).
+• Additionally, they note that Old San Juan is small—wherever you stay, you’ll be close to lots of Puerto Rico’s most popular things to do (and people to do them with).

-• That said, smaller towns like Utuado or Rincon offer unique, budget-friendly options like rooms in coffee haciendas or family-owned inns, which also offer great options for meeting locals and fellow travelers.
+• That said, smaller towns like Utuado or Rincon offer unique, budget-friendly options like rooms in coffee haciendas or family-owned inns.
+Staying in places like these make it easy to meet locals and fellow travelers.

-• Puerto Rico is very safe to visit, so you don’t have to stick with familiar, big-name hotels, (where all-inclusive packages don’t leave many chances to meet new local friends or experience authentic Puerto Rican culture).
+• Puerto Rico is safe to visit, so you don’t have to stick with familiar, big-name hotels, (all-inclusive packages means less opportunity to meet locals or experience authentic Puerto Rican culture).

 • That said, these hotels do exist if that’s your jam!